-UW men’s basketball and Gonzaga agree to 4-year deal to extend series until 2023
+UW men’s basketball and Gonzaga agree to 4-year deal that extends series until 2024

-The Washington men’s basketball team is on the wrong side of a five-game losing streak and has lost 12 of the past 13 contests against Gonzaga, but the Huskies aren’t anxious to end the annual battles with their cross-state rivals.
+The Washington men’s basketball team is on the wrong side of a five-game losing streak and has lost 12 of the past 13 contests against Gonzaga, but the Huskies aren’t eager to end the annual battles with their cross-state rivals.

 In fact, UW has agreed to a four-year agreement with Gonzaga that will continue the series until 2024.

-“Look here, Gonzaga is a great team and great school with a great coach (in Mark Few) and any time you can play a program like that you want to keep that going for a long as possible,” UW coach Mike Hopkins said in a recent interview.
+“Look here, Gonzaga is a great team and great school with a great coach (in Mark Few), and any time you can play a program like that you want to keep that going for a long as possible,” UW coach Mike Hopkins said in a recent interview.
 “I don’t see that ending anytime soon.
 Not as long as I’m around.”

 Washington leads 29-18 all time in the series that began in 1910.
-Despite a few disruptions, the Huskies dominated early and won 28 of the first 34 games.
+Despite a few disruptions, the Huskies dominated early and won 28 of the first 34 games against the Bulldogs.

-Washington initiated the most recent pause in the series, which spanned nine years from 2006 to ’15.
-The Huskies cited a busy nonconference schedule and the desire to attract prominent opponents at a time when they were in the middle of six NCAA tournament appearances in an eight-year run.
+The Huskies discontinued the series for nine years from 2006 to 2015, citing a busy nonconference schedule and the desire to attract prominent opponents when they were in the middle of six NCAA tournament appearances in an eight-year run.

-Still, the Bulldogs fans believed UW was tired of losing to the smaller Spokane school that had an 8-1 record against the Pac-12 team between 1998 and 2006.
-Gonzaga also rose in prominence as a regional powerhouse in college basketball.
+Still, Bulldogs fans believed UW was tired of losing to the smaller Spokane school that had an 8-1 record against the Pac-12 team between 1998 and 2006.
+At the time, Gonzaga began its rise as a regional powerhouse that has made 20 straight trips to the NCAA tournament.

-In 2015, both teams renewed the rivalry in the Battle 4 Atlantis tournament in the Bahamas and the Zags captured an 80-64 victory.
+In 2015, both teams renewed the rivalry in the Battle 4 Atlantis tournament in the Bahamas, and the Zags captured an 80-64 victory.

-The next year, the teams began a four-year series in which the games alternated each year on the home campus.
+The next year, the teams began a four-year series in which the games alternated each year on home campuses.

 Gonzaga won 98-71 at home in 2016 and 97-70 at Alaska Airlines Arena in 2017.

-In their last meeting on Dec.
-5, 1018, then No.1 ranked Gonzaga held off Washington for an 81-79 victory at McCarthey Athletic Center.
+In their last meeting, on Dec.
+5, 2018, then No. 1 ranked Gonzaga held off Washington for an 81-79 victory at McCarthey Athletic Center.
+The Bulldogs return to UW next season on a date that has not yet been released.

-In addition to hosting the Bulldogs, the highlights of the Huskies’ 2019-20 nonconference schedule includes a trip to Anchorage, Alaska on Nov.
+In addition to hosting Gonzaga, the highlights of the Huskies’ 2019-20 nonconference schedule includes a trip to Anchorage, Alaska, on Nov.
 8 to face Baylor.

 Washington plays Tennessee in Toronto on Nov.
 16.